 While this definition may be accurate, its context is more appropriate for another era.
-So, how do we define “etiquette” in 2019?
+So, how do we define “etiquette” in the 21st century?

 The word “etiquette” originated from the French word “estiquette” meaning “ticket” or “label.”
 It references the custom of a king setting forth ceremonial rules to be observed by members of the court.

 Now, as then, etiquette is about the ways we show up recognizably respectful in our behaviors.
 It is a reflection of the times yet, at its core, are the principles of good manners: respect, courtesy, tact, restraint, self-command, and responsibility.

 Etiquette rules have always existed.
 Like us, they have evolved with changes in society and technology.
 The "how-to's" and "when-to's" of etiquette change over time, though the need for etiquette know-how does not.

 A friend of mine on Facebook, Tom W. Bell, wrote to me: “Etiquette comes not so much from lifting your pinkie as from lifting others’ spirits.”

 Though there are ways of holding and not holding objects properly, and ways of doing things that are recognized by others as exhibiting good manners, etiquette's inspiration is always about connecting with others, acting in ways that help them to feel welcome and accepted.

 The guidelines are the tangibles of how it looks to others to show up in integrity.
 When you are mindful of where you are and who you are with, have an awareness of what is socially acceptable, and act with a kind heart, you will be able to solve for particular situations harmoniously.